-Safe and Supported- improving pathways for people going into and coming home from hospital
+Safe and Supported- improving pathways for people going into and coming home from hospital finds, tracks and engages with East Renfrewshire residents in hospital from early in their admission.

 Our 'Safe and Supported' workstream, established last year, used improvement methodology to support groups of staff, clinicians, users, carers, third and independent sector representatives to consider what we could do differently at various points in people's journey to and from hospital.
 From their work we developed a number of tests of change together.